bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 It wasn't in use anymore as a mill, but instead served as a house for a dragonborn family, who had come twenty years ago as refugees with a minimal amount of personal belongings, asking for a place to stay.
 Adrex was born here, and had never known his family's previous house or city, and talking about Draconia always made the mood drop a bit.

-The extension to the side housed his dad's workshop, and the top of the mill was his uncle's 'sanctum', as uncle Donaar liked to call it - it wasn't that they weren't allowed up there, they were just instructed not to touch what was glowing with anything but a normal candle flame.
+The extension to the side housed his dad's workshop, and the top of the mill was his uncle's 'sanctum', as uncle Donaar liked to call it - it wasn't that they weren't allowed up there, they were just instructed not to touch anything that was glowing - except for normal candle light.
 Adrex' room was in the basement, next to his brother's room.

 As he reached the door of the old building, he called out: